 Biofeedback is a type of training program that helps patients to control involuntary physiological processes that contribute to painful symptoms.
 This kind of therapy can be used to manage pain and tension, IBS, anxiety and many other health concerns that are triggered by chronic stress.

-Research suggests that biofeedback therapy can be effective for pelvic pain because it prompts muscle relaxation and focuses on muscular re-education, which can provide symptom relief.
+Research suggests that biofeedback therapy can be effective for pelvis pain because it prompts muscle relaxation and focuses on muscular re-education, which can provide symptom relief.
 Trained biofeedback therapists are able to determine how a patient’s symptoms can be minimized by learning to manipulate his or her involuntary physical behaviors.
 Patients can learn how to reduce muscle tension that leads to pain.
 (19)

 4. Cognitive Behavioral Therapy